 Short and Happy Books

-The Short and Happy Guides provides you with simple, condensed versions of all the classes you will take your first year.
+The Short and Happy Guides provide you with simple, condensed versions of all the classes you will take your first year.
 I highly recommend reading through the guide for each of your 1L courses, especially Torts, Contracts, Property, and Criminal Law.
 These books are not terribly long and do a great job of introducing you to the topics.

 Legal Writing Books